How Phase 2 of the MAS Consolidation Impacts Your GSA Schedule

-- If you have a modification in progress to add a SIN, do not sign the mass mod until the SIN addition modification is approved!
+- You should not receive the mass mod if you have a modification in progress to add or delete a SIN.
+If for any reason you do receive the mass mod, do not sign it until the SIN addition modification is approved!
 If you sign the mass mod with a SIN addition mod in progress, it will be kicked out of the system and you will have to resubmit under the applicable new SIN.

 What Happens When You Sign the Mass Modification?